 Start Dubrovnik.
 Once we have settled into the hotel we will take a public bus to the old town of Dubrovnik for dinner and an evening walk.

-In the morning after breakfast we will take a short transfer (about 35-40 minutes, 27 km) to the village of Mihanici.
-From here we will begin our walking tour of the Snjeznica mountain range.
-We will summit the highest peak, Sv.
-Ilija, which sits at 1234 m.
-From here we will be rewarded with stunning views over the Adriatic.
-We will then return to Dubrovnik and in the late afternoon we will have the opportunity to explore the old town.
+In the morning after breakfast we will take a short transfer (about 25 minutes) to the village of Gornji Obod.
+From here we will follow a path that will zig-zag its way up to the village of Velji Do, where there is an opportunity for refreshments.
+After a break the walk will continue up to Strazisce Peak.
+At the top here you will be rewarded with spectacular views back over Dubrovnik.
+At the top there is a commerative cross in memory of the US aircraft which crashed delivering aid in 1996.
+We will return to Velji Do and then transfer back to Dubrovnik where we will have the afternoon to enjoy the city.
 Dubrovnik exudes old-world charm with its location right on the Adriatic, the fine religious buildings surrounded by heavily fortified walls and the jumble of red-tiled roofs.
 The shelling of Dubrovnik by Serb troops in 1991 and 1992 outraged the world.
 Fortunately over the last 10 years great care has been taken to re-build the damaged parts of Dubrovnik and the city has now returned to its former glory.
-The cobblestoned streets of the Old town, or Stari Grad, features fountains, churches, palaces and museums - all built from the same light coloured stone.
+The cobblestoned streets of the old town, or Stari Grad, features fountains, churches, palaces and museums - all built from the same light coloured stone.
 There are no motor vehicles in the city but at night the streets come alive as locals and visitors take an early evening stroll along the Stradun.
 This is the main street and is covered in smooth shiny marble.

 After breakfast we will transfer by bus to Tucepi (146km away, taking around 2h35min).
 Depending on time, we may have time to stop in Ston for a coffee en route.
 From here we will begin our walk to Makarska, through the Biokovo mountains.
 The Biokovo massif rises up steeply above the Makarska Riviera in three spectacular shelves, providing hiking at all levels and fabulous views.
 Our destination of Makarska is a small but lively town, tastefully restored in stone after a devastating earthquake in 1962.
 It has a fantastic 2km stretch of beach, so if we have a bit of time we can take a refreshing dip before we head for the island of Brac.
 We will catch the ferry from Makarska and transfer to Bol, by far the biggest draw on the island of Brac.
 Walk approx. 12-14km.
 Average altitude 350m, max altitude 460m.

 This morning we will catch the ferry to Split.
 We will make an early start as there are a lot of highlights today and we want to make the most of them.
 Firstly, we will take a bit of time to stop in Split.
 Split is Croatia's second biggest city, but the old centre is compact and easily explored on foot.
 The main draw is Diocletian's Roman Palace.
 The town as a whole is a lively and friendly place, with a bustling café culture, so it is simply a nice place to stop, have a coffee and soak up the atmosphere.
 We will then have a transfer (approx. 84km) by bus to Krka National Park.
-Here we will begin our walk to the Skradinski Buk waterfalls.
-The Krka National Park is formed by the Krka River and waterfalls, the Skradinski Buk are the largest.
-Made up of a series of waterfalls dropping down in 17 dramatic steps, the area is accessed by wooden walkways and forest paths.
+Here we will begin our walk to the Skradinski Buk waterfalls, made up of a series of waterfalls dropping down in 17 dramatic steps.
+The area is accessed by wooden walkways and forest paths.
 It is worth packing your swimming costume as at the base of the waterfall you can take a dip in this beautiful natural environment.
 The area is also fantastic for wildlife, birdlife and flora and fauna, it is now an important wildlife sanctuary with several species endemic to the region or now extinct elsewhere in Europe.
 The walk will take around 2.5 hours and is all on easy paths.
 In the late afternoon we will transfer to Starigrad Paklenica.

 Walk approx. 7km.